WMTI (AM)

-WMTI (1160 AM) is a radio station broadcasting a News Talk Information format.
+WMTI (1160 kHz), branded on-air as Manatí 1160 is an AM radio station broadcasting a News Talk Information format.
 It is licensed to Barceloneta–Manatí, Puerto Rico, and serves the Puerto Rico area.
-The station is owned by Wilfredo G. Blanco-Pi and is part of the Borinquen Radio News Network.
+The station is owned by Wilfredo G. Blanco-Pi and is part of the WAPA Radio News Network.
 The station is rebroadcast by FM translator W287DR 105.3 FM, also in Barceloneta-Manatí.

 The station was assigned the WBQN call letters by the Federal Communications Commission on January 24, 1974.
 It began broadcasting in March 1975 and was originally owned by Ángel Rivera.
 The station changed its call sign to WAPA on May 27, 2022, to WISO on June 10, 2022, and then to WMTI on June 24, 2022.